slenceski/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-**note: for this part of the assignment, one can ignore missing value**
+**Note: For this part of the assignment, one can ignore missing values**

 *Step 1: Calculate the total number of steps taken per day.*